-48.4.6.
-Non-trading (banking) book
+Non-trading (banking) book 48.4.6

 The Bank's primary business model is to collect deposits, and use these funds to provide loans and other funding IFRS 7.B17(a) products and debt instruments to its customers.
-Interest rate risk is the impact that changes in interest rates could IFRS 7.B22 IFRS 7.33(a) IFRS 7.33(a) DTF 23 on the Bank's liabilities and the interest earned on its assets.
+Interest rate risk is the impact that changes in interest rates could have on the Bank's margins, profit or loss, and equity.
+Interest risk arises from the mismatch of interest payable on the Bank's liabilities and the interest earned on its assets.